 It is now widely believed that many churches are built on the sites of pagan shrines or temples, themselves evolved from ritual sites deep in prehistory.
 Evidence for this is the oft-quoted letter of AD 601 from Pope Gregory to Abbot Mellitus suggesting that existing pagan temples should not be destroyed but converted for Christian worship.
-Although there is some evidence that this happened much more research is needed to determine the origins of the huge number of medieval churches in our landscape.
+However, there is some evidence that this happened; much more research is needed to determine the origins of the huge number of medieval churches in our landscape.

 The following is an excerpt of the most important parts of Pope Gregory’s letter in an easily understood translation:

 Tell Augustine that he should be no means destroy the temples of the gods but rather the idols within those temples.
 Let him, after he has purified them with holy water, place altars and relics of the saints in them.
 For, if those temples are well built, they should be converted from the worship of demons to the service of the true God.
 Thus, seeing that their places of worship are not destroyed, the people will banish error from their hearts and come to places familiar and dear to them in acknowledgement and worship of the true God.